senza fine

 MATERIALS

-The Senza Fine collection is crafted from two materials: BROKISGLASS and MASSIF.
+The Senza Fine collection is crafted from two materials: BROKISGLASS and massif.
 The difference between these two variations lies in the raw material source and the stage at which the glass waste is collected and processed.

 BROKISGLASS is made from shards produced as a byproduct of handblown glass manufacturing.
 During the glassblowing process, up to 30% of the glass must be broken off the pipe, which in conventional production would be transported to a landfill.